mermaid-js/mermaid/README.md

 ## About

 <!-- <Main description>   -->
-Mermaid is a JavaScript based diagramming and charting tool that uses Markdown-inspired text definitions and a renderer to create and modify complex diagrams.
+Mermaid is a JavaScript-based diagramming and charting tool that uses Markdown-inspired text definitions and a renderer to create and modify complex diagrams.
 The main purpose of Mermaid is to help documentation catch up with development.

 > Doc-Rot is a Catch-22 that Mermaid helps to solve.